andrenho/fortuna-s/README.md

 * 115200 baud UART (using MC65B80)
 * SDCard storage
 * VGA + USB keyboard terminal
-* Connection for external device
+* Additional header for connecting external devices
+* Debugger board, when plugged to the computer allows for code debugging

 ## Memory map